opencast/opencast/docs/guides/developer/docs/api/introduction.md

 As a consequence, the API is expected to be backwards compatible between minor version upgrades, including the patch level.
 This means that a client that has been developed against version 1.0.0 of the api will work with version 1.1.3 as well.
 This however may not be true going from version 1.1.0 to 2.0.0

 ### Multi tenancy
 With Opencast being a multi tenant application, the application API reflects that characteristics as well.
-Requests are mapped to individual tenants by matching the requests’s hostname against a tenants set of configured hostnames.
+Requests are mapped to individual tenants by matching the requests’s target hostname against the list of tenant hostnames.